Lucyjpjones/lj-fscr/testing.md

 - [x] After submitting a new password the user is presented with a success message 'Your password is now changed' and they can log in with their new password
 - [x] If the user clicks 'Remember me' their username and password is automatically available next time logging in
     - On an iPhone the user can login by touch recognition
-    - 'Remember me' is thought to introduce unwanted security issues and therefore may blocked on some devices
+    - 'Remember me' is thought to introduce unwanted security issues and therefore may be blocked on some devices
 - [x] If a user is logged in, the 'Logout' option is visible in the profile icon menu
 - [x] If a user clicks 'Logout' they are directed to the 'Logout' page where they can confirm their action